digimat/digimat-saia/README.rst

     >>> node=SAIANode(253)

 Congratulations !
 You just have powered up your first EtherSNode device with 2 lines of code.
 A **background task handle now for you all the network SBus frames**.
 Open your SAIA PG5 Debugger and try to read/write some data to your node.
+Of course, you can also talk to other SBus devices directly from your node.
+You will find a basic `Python interactive session demo here <https://asciinema.org/a/0q7jfTE6Ooj7RPpVBL6bWfIj2>`_.
 When done, shutdown your node properly.

 .. code-block:: python